-A quality rain jacket and a pair of good hiking shoes can and will protect any trekker from the elements.
-However, it is the Merino wool that keeps outdoor enthusiasts truly warm and comfortable whether they’re climbing rugged mountains, or hiking through forests.
+A quality rain jacket and a pair of good hiking shoes can and will protect any trekker from most elements.
+However, it is Merino wool that keeps outdoor enthusiasts truly warm and comfortable whether they’re climbing rugged mountains, or hiking through forests.

 And when it comes to companies that design, manufacture, and sell clothes made out of Merino wool, none are as famous and reputable as Smartwool and Icebreaker.
 Which one of these two brands is better?
 Whose clothes should you go with?
 To find the answer to that question, keep reading – here’s our in-depth comparison of these companies and their most popular products.